devcodingskill/MyWeather/README.md

 ﻿# MyWeather

 MyWeather is using .NET Maui for crossing platform

+## Golas
+- Use Maui shell for navigation and dependency injection
+- MVVM(S) for data binding
+- Learn how binding data and format string on xaml file
+- Http call
+- Create converter and how to use it

 ## Step
 ### Create the necessary folder for the project using MVVM(S)